 Biodiesel use has increased substantially since 2001

-Because of biodiesel's environmental benefits, ease of use, and available subsidies, biodiesel use in the United States grew from about 10 million gallons in 2001 to 358 million gallons in 2007.
-Consumption dropped to about 320 million gallons in 2008 and in 2009, but production continued to increase through 2008 to meet strong export demand.
-Consumption dropped to about 263 million gallons in 2010, as the federal excise tax credit for biodiesel blending expired.
-In 2011, the tax credit was extended for one year, and substantial quantities of biodiesel were needed to meet the Renewable Fuels Standard.
-These factors caused biodiesel consumption to increase to 887 million gallons in 2011.
-Consumption declined to about 870 million gallons in 2012, and then increased to nearly 1.4 billion gallons in 2013 and 2014.
+Because of biodiesel's environmental benefits, ease of use, and available subsidies, biodiesel use in the United States grew from about 10 million gallons in 2001 to 354 million gallons in 2007.
+Consumption dropped in 2008 and then increased in 2009.
+Consumption dropped to about 260 million gallons in 2010, as the federal excise tax credit for biodiesel blending expired.
+In 2011, the tax credit was extended for one year, and substantial quantities of biodiesel were used to meet the Renewable Fuels Standard.
+These factors contributed to an increase in consumption to 886 million gallons in 2011.
+Consumption has generally increased since 2012, reaching about 2.1 billion gallons in 2016.

-In 2012, 6.44 billion gallons of biodiesel were consumed in about 64 countries; 54% was consumed in five countries.
+In 2001, total world biodiesel consumption was about 0.3 billion gallons.
+In 2014, about 8.1 billion gallons of biodiesel were consumed in at least 50 countries, and 54% was consumed in five countries.

 |Billion gallons||Share of total|

 Biodiesel burns much cleaner than petroleum diesel

 Biodiesel is nontoxic and biodegradable.
 Compared to petroleum diesel fuel, which is refined from crude oil, biodiesel combustion produces fewer air pollutants such as particulates, carbon monoxide, sulfur dioxide, hydrocarbons, and air toxics.
 Nitrogen oxide emissions from burning a gallon of biodiesel may be slightly higher than emissions from burning a gallon of petroleum diesel.